 Similarly, another animal study published in the Journal of Agricultural and Food Chemistry showed that beetroot juice decreased lipid peroxidation, a marker used to measure cell damage, in the liver by 38 percent.

 Frequently touted as a superfood, chia seed benefits range from enhanced digestion to better blood sugar control.
 Not surprisingly, chia seeds may also aid in detoxification as well.
 They pack in tons of fiber, which can help keep things moving through the digestive system, allowing waste products to be excreted efficiently.
 Plus, they’re high in antioxidants to fight off free radicals and protect your liver against damage and disease.

 It’s no secret that nuts are great for your health.
 They’re high in fiber, antioxidants, protein, heart-healthy fats as well as an assortment of the key vitamins and minerals that your body needs to stay healthy.
 In addition to keeping you regular due to their high fiber content, including healthy nuts in your diet can also help optimize liver function as well.

 Bone broth, a liquid made from the water left over after simmering bones for up to a day at a time, has been associated with a number of incredible benefits.
 Perhaps most impressive, however, is its potent effects on detoxification.
 Studies suggest that bone broth may help improve immune health by reducing inflammation, allowing your body to work more effectively at removing harmful toxins, bacteria and pathogens from the body.

+A bone broth diet is one of the more popular liquid diets.
 Because it’s rich in collagen and an assortment of amino acids, it’s also believed to help seal the gut and protect against leaky gut syndrome, a condition that allows toxins and particles to seep from the gut into the bloodstream.